Intellectual Property Law Studies:

-Elaine Tassinari is an attorney with eleven years of experience in Intellectual Property Law and Litigation with education and experience in Medical Inventions, Medical Devices, Biology and Biotechnology.
+Elaine Tassinari is an attorney with eleven years of experience in Litigation with education and experience in Intellectual Property, Medical Inventions, Medical Devices, Biology and Biotechnology.

 She has worked for three years as a trial attorney, has ten years of experience in complex litigation, has worked for two years in oncology, has six years of biology studies with laboratory work, and experience in intellectual property matters, medical inventions and medical devices.

 Elaine worked in patent interferences in a Washington, D.C. national, boutique patent law firm and as an intern at the U.S. Court of Appeals for the Federal Circuit in Washington, D.C. in chambers for the Honorable Judge Randall R. Rader.
 Elaine has 36 credits of Biology studies and Biomedical and Molecular Biology expertise.
 In 2015, Elaine completed a course of study at the Boston University School of Medicine in Biotechnology and Clinical Research.

 Elaine began her legal career in 2005 working on a matter related to the Patent Cooperate Treaty and interacting with offices at WIPO (World Intellectual Property Organization) in Geneva, Switzerland.
 Prior to law school, Elaine’s Intellectual Property and international work encompassed working in Japan for a steel company as an Assistant to the President/Owner reading the patents for cold rolled steel for inventions for surgical instruments and cell phone equipment.
 She also worked in Oncology diagnostics for a Cambridge, MA biotechnology firm.